weizhang25/OpenJudge/docs/applications/select_rank.md

-# Pairwise Evaluation for Model Selection
+# Pairwise Evaluation

-Compare multiple model versions using pairwise evaluation to determine which performs best.
+Compare multiple model outputs using pairwise evaluation to determine which performs best.
 This approach eliminates the need for absolute scoring by directly comparing responses head-to-head.

 ## When to Use